microsoft/AzureTRE/README.md

 **This project is currently under development.**

 The aim is to bring together learnings from past customer engagements where TREs have been built into a single reference solution.
-It is unlikely that the solution will be deployed "as is", but rather taken by customer, partner, and Microsoft engineering teams and extended to meet an organizations specific requirements.
+This is a solution accelerator aiming to be a great starting point for a customized TRE solution.
+You're encouraged to download and customize the solution to meet your requirements

 This project does not have a dedicated team of maintainers outside of those who are working on an active engagements and as such issues will be responded to on a best efforts basis.
 No guarantees can be offered as to response times on issues, feature requests, or to the long term road map for the project.